 50k = 15 hours

 Arrival Times: We'll start setting up the tent around 9:00 a.m Friday morning.
 Bib pickup begins at 12:00 noon... for all races and suspended tempoarily while we're starting a race.
 100 milers may arrive anytime after 9:00 a.m.

 Refunds are 75% of entry fee.
 NO REFUNDS AFTER 2/28/2020

 To encourage entrants of all abilities and ages to participate.
-This "closed" loop experience, with generous cut off's, has been designed so that all who participate have the best opportunity for success.
+This "closed" loop experience, with no cutoff's and generous time limits gives all who participate the best opportunity for success.
 If one of these characteristics fit's you then you are a perfect candidate for entry: Have fun attitude.